All the best advice on how to lose fat without losing muscle is stuff that you probably know already.

 3. Do some form of resistance training 2-3 times per week.

-As I mentioned earlier, the only true requirement for fat loss is a calorie deficit.
-You can create that deficit with diet alone.
-You can create it with exercise.
-But if you want to lose fat without losing muscle, it’s a good idea to do some form of strength training.
+If you want to lose fat without losing muscle, it’s a good idea to do some form of strength training.

 In one eight-week study comparing diet plus strength training, diet plus cardio, or diet only, all three groups lost roughly the same amount of fat .
 But the cardio and diet-only groups lost twice as much muscle as the strength-training group.